-In 2020, within material collaterals, mortgages, the Bank presents all collaterals based on the loans granted (and not only first-ranking mortgages).
-In 2020, the Bank also derecognised material collaterals for all the clients for which accounting write-off was performed.
+Within material collaterals, mortgages, the Bank presents all collaterals based on the loans granted (and not only first-ranking mortgages).

-Pursuant to the National Bank of Serbia's Decision on Accounting Write-off of Bank Balance Sheet Assets issued on 10 August 2017 in effect since 30 September 2017, on 31 December 2019 the Bank transferred all the NPLs, in cases where the allowance for impairment equaled 100% of their gross book value, from balance sheet assets to off- balance sheet items in the amount of RSD 13 thousand (31 December 2019: RSD 99,800 thousand (Note 10(b)).
+Pursuant to the National Bank of Serbia's Decision on Accounting Write-off of Bank Balance Sheet Assets issued on 10 August 2017 in effect since 30 September 2017, on 31 December 2023 the Bank transferred all the NPLs, in cases where the allowance for impairment equalled 100% of their gross book value, from balance sheet assets to off- balance sheet items in the amount of RSD 19,369 thousand (31 December 2022: RSD 230,786 thousand (Note 10(b)).

-In 2020 the Bank recorded the remaining portion of immovable property based on the Factoring Agreement signed with Erste Bank a.d.
+In 2023, the Bank recorded the remaining portion of immovable property based on the Factoring Agreement signed with Erste Bank a.d.
 Novi Sad within other off-balance sheet items.